 Elizabeth Clark Emergency Fund

 Each of our retail stores help support the fund through a round up program.
 Upon checkout, customers are asked if they would like to round up their purchase to the nearest dollar to help change a life.
-As of Dec.
-31, 2019, more than $111,000 was donated through this program from our generous customers.
+Last year, nearly $111,000 was donated through this program from our generous customers.

 The Ralph Alexander Scholarship Fund